bcgov/platform-developer-docs/src/docs/app-monitoring/sre-guidelines-for-platform-shared-services.md

 **Moving forward**:
 1. **Explore the Tools**: If you haven't already, get hands-on experience with the tools we discussed.
 This will give you a better understanding of how they fit into the bigger picture

-2. **Share Feedback**: If you try something out and it works (or doesn't),  share your experience on Rocketchat.
+2. **Share Feedback**: If you try something out and it works (or doesn't),  share your experience on Rocketchat[ #sre-discussion](https://chat.developer.gov.bc.ca/channel/sre-discussion).
 We can work together to figure it out.
 The more we exchange knowledge, the better we become.
 3. **Stay Informed**: SRE is a rapidly evolving field.
 Keep an eye out for updates, new tools, and innovative techniques

-3. **Collaborate**: Do you have questions or find yourself stuck?
-Reach out for assistance.
-Often, two minds are better than one.

 ---
 ---